-Hope you’re not the indecisive sort, ’cause this best oatmeal cookies recipe requires some big decisions, and we don’t just mean semisweet or milk chocolate chips.
-The recipe is actually a brilliant blueprint that entrusts you with some serious choices in terms of what type of fat, flour, flavoring, sugar, spice, and stir-ins you like.
-It’s sorta like those choose-your-own-adventure books we had ages ago as kids.
-(Remember those?
-Ah, good times…) Let the baking hijinks begin.–Renee Schettler Rossi
+Quite possibly the world’s best oatmeal cookies.
+And we say that for the simple reason that it puts you in charge.
+And we don’t mean simply choosing between raisins or chocolate chips.
+The recipe is actually a brilliant blueprint that entrusts you with some serious choices in terms of what type of fat, flour, flavoring, sugar, spice, and, yes, stir-ins you like.
+It’s sorta like those Choose Your Own Adventure books we had ages ago as kids.
+(Remember those?!)
+Let the cookie hijinks begin.
+Oh, and this requires some big decisions, so we hope you’re not the indecisive sort.
+Originally published March 21, 2014.–Renee Schettler Rossi

 - Quick Glance